Grumman A-6 Intruder: Entering service and Vietnam War

 S-3A Viking, A-6E Intruder, and an EA-6B Prowler aircraft are parked on the flight deck of aircraft carrier during a storm.

-The Intruder received a new standardized US DoD designation of A-6A in the autumn of 1962, and entered squadron service in February 1963.
+The Intruder received a new standardized US DoD designation of A-6A on 18 September 1962, with deliveries to VA-42, the medium attack training squadron, in February 1963.
+The first operational fleet squadron, VA-75 re-equipped with A-6s from October 1963.
 The A-6 became both the U.S. Navy's and U.S. Marine Corps's principal medium and all-weather/night attack aircraft from the mid-1960s through the 1990s and as an aerial tanker either in the dedicated KA-6D version or by use of a buddy store (D-704).
 Whereas the A-6 fulfilled the USN and USMC all-weather ground-attack/strike mission role, this mission in the USAF was served by the Republic F-105 Thunderchief and later the F-111, the latter which also saw its earlier F-111A variants converted to a radar jammer as the EF-111 Raven, analogous to the USN and USMC EA-6B Prowler.